palaseus/public-notices/README.md

 - `FAP.pdf.ots`
   Timestamped OpenTimestamps proof of closure and standing

-- `LDMESTATE.pdf`
-  Probate Packet including all filings on public record at SRC as of May 19th, 2025

 - `FULLMOTIONTOCOMPEL_pdfA.pdf`
   Motion to Compel Judicial Review And Acceptance of Pro Se Filing By Sole Interested Party issued via e-filing portal State of Florida May 27th, 2025